Digital Piano Buying Guide: What Piano Should I Buy?

 The price of a digital piano depends on a number of factors, for example whether the keys are plastic or wooden, whether the speakers are big or small, the amount of extra features it has like rhythms and backings or multi track recordings.
 The cabinet design and finish is a factor too.
 Small portable pianos tend to be cheaper than the more traditional looking non-portable ones.

 Many of the Yamaha digital pianos and keyboards allow connection to an iPad/tablet now for various purposes.
 Yamaha have developed a lot of apps for their instruments, you can read more about them on the App Store.

 We are an independent shop but choose Yamaha digital pianos exclusively because they are regarded as the best in the world.
 You will find Yamaha digital pianos in most music schools, colleges and universities, and teachers nearly always recommend Yamaha because of how authentic the touch and sound is.

 Will a digital piano help me pass exams?

-Yes, Yamaha also manufacture some of the world’s finest concert grand pianos and have a rich heritage over 100 years making pianos.
+Yes, Yamaha also manufacture some of the world’s finest concert grand pianos and have a rich heritage of over a hundred years making pianos.
 The technology they have developed is shared into the design of their digital pianos to make them the most authentic digital pianos in the world.
 Therefore when you practice on a Yamaha digital piano it will prepare your technique for passing exams.